-- 2.13.1.3.4.
-The lead VSTL performs all system accuracy, reliability, functionality and integration testing; and - 2.13.1.3.5.
-The third party laboratory issues a report to the lead VSTL that fully documents its testing such that the lead VSTL may demonstrate compliance with this section and produce a report consistent with Section 2.10.5 of this Manual. - 2.14.
+- The lead VSTL performs all system accuracy, reliability, functionality and integration testing; and. - The third\party laboratory issues a report to the lead-VSTL that fully documents its testing such that the lead-VSTL may demonstrate compliance with this section and produce a report consistent with Section 2.10.512 of this manual. - 2.12.
 Test Report Package.
-The Test Report Package represents the culmination of the testing process.
-As such, it is vital that it accurately and completely document the testing performed and the results of such testing.
-VSTLs shall submit Test Report Packages directly to the EAC.
-The packages shall include: - 2.14.1.
+The test report package represents the culmination of the testing process.
+As such, it is vital that it and must accurately and completely document the testing performed and the results of such testing.
+VSTLs shallmust submit test report packages directly to the EAC.
+The packages shall and must include: - 2.4.1.
 Virtual Review Tool (VRT).
-VSTLs shall update the VRT information originally submitted with its test plan (see Section 2.10.1 above).
-The final updates to the VRT will serve as verification that the VSTL performed the testing required to demonstrate compliance with voting system standards. - 2.14.2.
+VSTLs shall update the VRT information originally submitted with its test plan (see Section 2.13 above).
+The final updates to the VRT will serve as verification that the VSTL performed the testing required to demonstrate compliance with voting system standards. - 2.4.2.
 Test Report.
-VSTLs shall provide a test report. - 2.14.3.
+VSTLs shall provide a test report. - 2.12.1.
 Content.
-All test reports shall document the testing process, including the documentation and justification of any divergence from the EAC approved test plan, methods, or cases and the identification of all failures and/or anomalies along with any remedial action taken5 (see Chapter 4 of the EAC's Voting System Testing and Certification Manual regarding the anomaly matrix).
-VSTLs shall not include any proprietary test cases in the Test Report.
-Test cases shall be uploaded onto the VRT as requested by the EAC.
-Test reports shall also document any prescribed maintenance or modifications, performed by the Manufacturer, to a voting system in testing.
-Such maintenance or modifications shall be monitored by the VSTL consistent with Section 2.11.1 of this Manual. - 2.14.4.
+All test reports shallmust document the testing process, including the documentation and justification offor any divergence from the EAC\approved test plan, methods, or cases and the identification of all failures and/or anomalies along with any remedial action takentaken (see Chapter 4 of the EAC's Voting System Testing and Certification Program Manual regarding the anomaly matrix).).
+VSTLs shallmust not include any proprietary test cases in the test report.
+Test cases shall be uploaded to the VRT as requested by the EAC.
+Test reports shallmust also document any prescribed maintenance or modifications, performed by the manufacturer, to a voting system in testing.
+Such maintenance or modifications shallmust be monitored by the VSTL consistent with Section 2.11.1 of this manual. - 2.12.2.
 Format.
-To the greatest extent possible, VSTLs shall write reports such that they are understandable to non-technical persons.
-As the EAC will publish these reports (barring portions prohibited by law), VSTLs shall refrain from including in them trade secrets or other commercial information protected from release unless substantively required.
-Where information protected from release may be included, it shall be identified consistent with Chapter 7 of this Manual.
-VSTLs shall format each test report consistent with the requirements of Appendix B of this Manual.
+To the greatest extent possible, VSTLs shallmust write reports such that they are understandable to non-technical persons.
+As the EAC will publishis responsible for publishing these reports (barring portions prohibited by law), VSTLs shallmust refrain from including in them trade secrets or other commercial information protected from release unless substantively required.
+Where information protected from release may be included, it shallmust be identified consistent with Chapter 7 of this manual.
+VSTLs shallmust format each test report consistent with the requirements of Appendix BE of this manual.

-5 VSTLs must report all errors and anomalies identified in the test campaign even when an error is identified during the testing of unrelated functionality.
+5-VSTLs must report all errors and anomalies identified in the test campaign even when an error is identified during the testing of unrelated functionality.